Random Access in Grammar-Compressed Strings: Optimal Trade-Offs in Almost All Parameter Regimes: Structured Run-Length Straight-Line Grammars

 We claim that, for every RLSLG \(\G\) over a weighted alphabet, there is a contracting RLSLG \(\mathcal{H}\) of size \(\Oh(|\G|)\) that produces all strings that \(\G\) produces.
 We prove this by constructing a homomorphism from \(\G\) to such an \(\cH\).

-\begin{corollary} Given an RLSLG $\G$ over a weighted alphabet, in \(\Oh(|\G|)\) time, one can construct a homomorphism from $\G$ to a contracting RLSLG \(\cH\) of size \(\Oh(|\G|)\) with constant-size (run-length encoded) right-hand sides. \end{corollary} {\mathcal{R}} \begin{proof} W.l.o.g. let \(\G\) be in normal form (\cref{lemma:compute_normalform}).
-Let \(\Runs_\G\) be the set of run variables in \(\G\).
+\begin{corollary} Given an RLSLG $\G$ over a weighted alphabet, in \(\Oh(|\G|)\) time, one can construct a homomorphism from $\G$ to a contracting RLSLG \(\cH\) of size \(\Oh(|\G|)\) with constant-size (run-length encoded) right-hand sides. \end{corollary} {\mathcal{R}} \begin{proof} Without loss of generality, let \(\G\) be in normal form (\cref{lemma:compute_normalform}).
+Let \(\Runs_\G\) be the set of \emph{run variables} in \(\G\), that is, variables \(A\in \Var_\G\) with \(\rhs_\G(A)=B^k\) for some \(B\in\Symb_{\G}\) and \(k>2\).
 We construct a weighted SLG According to \cref{theorem:weighted-contracting-slg}, there is a contracting SLG \(\mathcal{H}'\) with constant-size right-hand sides defining all strings that \(\G'\) defines.
 By renaming variables in \(\cH'\), we may assume without loss of generality that the homomorphism is the inclusion map \(\Var_{\G}\setminus \Runs_\G \hookrightarrow \Var_{\cH'}\).

 We define the RLSLG \(\mathcal{H} := (\Var_{\mathcal{H}'}\cup \Runs_\G, \Sigma_\G, \rhs_{\cH}, S_\G,\weight{\cdot}_{\G})\), where